-Most couples who are trying to get pregnant don’t need to worry about how to have baby-making sex.
-The only requirement is that the man must ejaculate inside the woman’s vagina at least once during her fertile window (the few days immediately preceding ovulation), and the more sex they can have, the better.
+Most couples that are trying to get pregnant don’t need to worry about how to have baby-making sex.
+The only requirement is that the man must ejaculate inside the woman’s vagina at least once during her fertile window (the 2-3 days right before ovulation), and the more sex they can have, the better.

 If you have been unsuccessfully trying to conceive for more than a few months, however, you may want to try some of these tips in order to maximize your chances.

 Women get pregnant from sex in about any position every day, and there’s no scientific evidence that a particular position is more effective for getting pregant than another, so don’t obsess over this.
 Frequent and well-timed sex is much more important than choice of position, so keep it fun!

 If you still want to try to give fate that extra push, your concern will be to get your partner’s sperm as close to your cervix as possible in order to facilitate the sperm cells’ journey.

 The good old missionary position achieves this very well, as it allows for deep penetration.
 So does rear entry, or “doggy style”.

 For variation, you can lie on your back with your pelvis at the edge of the bed (or another piece of furniture), while your partner stands or kneels in front of you.

 Using lubricants when you are trying to conceive

 Traditional lubricants can damage sperm and should be avoided when you are trying to conceive.
 Traditional lubricants have the wrong pH (acidity) and ion (“salt”) levels for normal sperm function, and some of them contain chemicals that are toxic to sperm.
 Baby oil and saliva are not sperm-friendly either.

 Raw egg white from normal chicken eggs is very similar to your own fertile cervical mucus in consistency and composition, and can be used safely when you are trying to conceive.